abmarnie/godot-architecture-organization-advice/README.md

 - **Generality of Scenes**: Design scenes for potential reuse across the game.
 To reduce clutter, scenes used precisely once and which do not persist across scene loads should be "inlined" (right click in SceneTree -> `Make Local` -> right click in FileSystem -> `View Owners` to double check -> delete in FileSystem).
 You can always undo this later by doing: right click in SceneTree -> `Save Branch as Scene`.
 - **Data Persistence and Sharing**: Use the `static` keyword for persistent data (if possible, e.g., you are trying to persist data for something like a Player or GUI object in a singleplayer game) or shared information and functionality.
 Consider using [custom resources](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html#creating-your-own-resources) if inspector serialization is needed.
 [Use autoloads sparingly](https://docs.godotengine.org/en/stable/tutorials/best_practices/autoloads_versus_internal_nodes.html) for larger projects.
 Autoloads should generally only be used if they have no dependencies, and their internal state is read-only publicly.
 - **Structure SceneTree by Logical Relationship**: Organize the SceneTree relationally rather than spatially.
 Set `top_level = true` for spatial decoupling in parent-child relationships if needed.
-- **Get Node Reference Sanely**: Use the new [scene unique nodes](https://docs.godotengine.org/en/stable/tutorials/scripting/scene_unique_nodes.html) feature to get nodes in a non-fragile way.
-Using `@export` is fine too, especially on smaller teams.
 - **Script Member Ordering**: The more consistent things are ordered, the easier it is to navigate and make changes.
 It is [officially recommended](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html#code-order) to order script members in the following way:
 ```
 01. @tool